Workshops

 Working in wax is a fun way to create 3 dimensional jewellery.
 It can be done simply at home with a few tools unlike traditional metal working techniques that are more easily done in a studio.

-Day 2: Take your ring to be cast and finish it in metal ( There will be an additional cost for the casting and the silver and this will be paid to the casters where you have the ring cast. )
+Day 1: Carve a Ring in Wax - Then take your ring to be cast and have it made into metal ( There will be an additional cost for the casting and the silver and this will be paid to the casters where you have the ring cast. )

 Instructor: Andrew Floyd